craig1901/chatServer/README.md

 ![Disconnecting](images_gifs/disconnect.gif)

+### Running on your machine

+1. Clone this repo `git clone https://craig1901/complexity_api`
+2. `stack build` inside the directory
+3. `bash run <port>` to set up a local server on your machine on the given post
+4. `telnet localhost <port>` to make a connection to the server and start chatting!

 ## Notes Regarding given test service for this Assignment

 All runnable code is on restart branch of this repository!